Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 --

+They ate their toast in the sun room, opposite the kitchen.
+Francis recalled it had originally been something different, but Mona had contracted a cousin to tear out a wall and build a greenhouse extension on the side of the house.
+Patricia and he had given their mother endless grief about how cold it got in the winter if they didn't keep a fire going constantly, but their concerns had fallen on deaf ears.

+--

 Francis had sold the homes of dead people before.
 Every case had been different, but the basic procedure never differed much.
 He would offer condolences and relate to whatever anecdote the family told him.
 Ultimately, it didn't matter much to his business.

 Patricia had made all the paperwork ready, and to his eyes it was all prim and proper.
 But this wasn't any ordinary house.
 Any old widow can tumble down the steps one day and without much delay, the vultures would descend to pick apart the estate for anything of value.
 That, curiously, hadn't been the case here.
 There wasn't much of economical value to be found, and there weren't any vultures either.</br>